-- \ replicatePuts=true|false whether new elements placed in a cache are replicated to others.
-Defaults to true. - \ replicateUpdates=true | false whether new elements which override an element already existing with the same key are replicated.
+- replicatePuts=true|false whether new elements placed in a cache are replicated to others.
+Defaults to true. - replicateUpdates=true|false whether new elements which override an element already existing with the same key are replicated.
+Defaults to true. - replicateRemovals=true whether element removals are replicated.
 Defaults to true.